The purpose of this policy

 Once the complaint has been received, we will try to resolve the matter in a number of ways:

-- Request for further information: We may request further information from you.
+1.Request for further information: We may request further information from you.
 You should be prepared to provide us with as much information as possible, including details of any relevant dates and documentation.
 This will enable us to investigate the complaint and determine an appropriate solution.
 All details provided will be kept confidential.

-- Discuss options: We will discuss options for resolution with you and if you have suggestions about how the matter might be resolved you should raise these with ourPrivacy Contact Officer.
+2. Discuss options: We will discuss options for resolution with you and if you have suggestions about how the matter might be resolved you should raise these with ourPrivacy Contact Officer.

-- Investigation: Where necessary, the complaint will be investigated.
+3. Investigation: Where necessary, the complaint will be investigated.
 We will try to do so within a reasonable time frame.
 It may be necessary to contact others in order to proceed with the investigation.
 This may be necessary in order to progress your complaint.

 4. Conduct of our employees: If your complaint involves the conduct of our employeeswe will raise the matter with the employees concerned and seek their comment and inputin the resolution of the complaint.
 You are free to lodge a complaint directly with the Office of the Australian information commissioner (OAIC ) online, by mail, fax or email.
 For more information please visit theOAIC website at http://www.oaic.gov.au/privacy/making-a-privacy-complaint

 Hills to Hawkesbury Community News